-- 10.7.1 Where equipment has the possibility to run off the end of the track, an end-of-track device must be provided for review and approval in writing by the Director, Engineering-Track. - 10.7.2 For new construction, wheel stops must not be used. - 10.7.3 All end-of-track devices must be installed as per manufacturer recommendations. - 10.7.4 See Standard Plan GTS-2214 for fixed bumping post details.
+- 10.7.1 Where equipment has the possibility to run off the end of the track, an end-of-track device must be provided for review and approval in writing by the Director, Engineering-Track. - 10.7.2 For new construction, wheel stops must not be used on tracks used by passenger equipment. - 10.7.3 All end-of-track devices must be installed as per manufacturer recommendations.

+10.7.4 See Standard Plan GTS-2214 for fixed bumping post details.